dreerr/ACDH-CH-Assessment/README.md

 ## Notes on the quality of the API

 One of the things which I found a bit inconsistent is the mixed labeling of german and english terms.
-Furthermore some data seems to be duplicated (e.g. `results[].start_date` and `results[].text.start_date`).